chaubeysatyam/Samvaad/samvaad/README.md

 ## 🙏 Acknowledgments & Credits
 -Developed with the assistance of AI tools like ChatGPT, GitHub Copilot, and DeepSeek.
-Designed for seamless interaction and modern web experiences.
+Built for seamless modern interaction and web-based teamwork.

 - WebRTC, Socket.IO, Node.js community
 - Tools: Multer, FormData, Python for sticker indexing